tkurosaka/lucene-solr-notes/lucene-query-weight-scorer.md

 # How Does Query, Weight and Scorer Work?
 *this is work in progress*
+ToDo: Find out how the score is actually calculated.

 ## Query
 Query is a class representing a query.
 The simplest query is a TermQuery.
 Listing "red book" creates a BooleanQuery that combines a TermQuery for "red" and a TermQuery for "book".